The Time Traveler's Wife (TV series): Production

 On July 31, 2018, it was announced that HBO had given the production a straight-to-series order.
-The series is set to be written by Steven Moffat, based on the novel of the same name by Audrey Niffenegger, who is also set to executive produce alongside Sue Vertue and Brian Minchin.
-Production companies involved with the series include Hartswood Films and Warner Bros.
+The series was set to be written by Steven Moffat, based on the novel of the same name by Audrey Niffenegger, who was also set to executive produce alongside Sue Vertue and Brian Minchin.
+Production companies involved with the series included Hartswood Films and Warner Bros.
 Television.

 In February 2021, Rose Leslie and Theo James were cast as the series leads.
-In April 2021, Desmin Borges and Natasha Lopez joined the main cast.
-Filming began on the series in May in New York and ended in October with some filming also taking place in Chicago.
-David Nutter has directed all six episodes.
-In May 2021, Caitlin Shorey, Everleigh McDonnell, Michael Park, Jaime Ray Newman, Taylor Richardson, Peter Graham, Brian Altemus, Jason David, Kate Siegel, Josh Stamberg, Chelsea Frei, Marcia DeBonis, Will Brill and Spencer House joined the cast of the series.
+In April, Desmin Borges and Natasha Lopez joined the main cast.
+In May, Caitlin Shorey, Everleigh McDonnell, Michael Park, Jaime Ray Newman, Taylor Richardson, Peter Graham, Brian Altemus, Jason David, Kate Siegel, Josh Stamberg, Chelsea Frei, Marcia DeBonis, Will Brill and Spencer House joined the cast of the series.

+Filming began on the series in May 2021 in New York and ended in October with some filming also taking place in Chicago.
+David Nutter directed all six episodes.

 The series premiered on May 15, 2022 and was canceled on July 1, soon after the season finished airing.